ariellouise/Cupcake-Recipes/README.md

 ## Usage

-The user can pull up a list of cupcake recipes from Tasty.co , and then view a particular recipe from the list.
+The user can pull up a list of cupcake recipes from Foodnetwork.com , and then view a particular recipe from the list.

 ## Development